yubster4525/cat2-pipeline-app/README.md

 - [ ] Screenshot of Jenkins email/Slack notification (e.g., `screenshots/jenkins-email-notification.png`).
 - [ ] Screenshot of Jenkins console or stages view for a successful run.
 - [ ] Screenshot of the image published in Amazon ECR.
-- [ ] Screenshot showing scan-on-push enabled or Trivy results.
 - [ ] Screenshot of the application endpoint (e.g., ALB DNS) showing the running app.
-- [ ] Screenshot demonstrating HTTPS listener + ACM on the ALB.
 - [ ] Screenshot of the Jenkinsfile (or attach the file itself) for submission.
 - [ ] Extracredit: Screenshot/evidence of CloudWatch metrics or alerts.